geoand/junit-pass-tests-agent/README.md

 ## Prerequisites

-[Maven](https://maven.apache.org/) needs to be installed on your machine
+A JDK 1.7+ needs to be installed on your machine

 ## Build the sample